CLICK ON ANY IMAGE TO ENLARGE

 The sole use of alcohol ink

-Distillation series (DS) was created for a solo show in 2016.
-It was the debut for the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
+Distillation series (DS) unveiled itself for a 2016 solo show and debuted the sole use of alcohol ink on aluminum panels instead of painting alcohol ink on encaustic paintings on wood panels.
 I extracted and refined elements from my ten years of encaustic painting, which further propelled them into glorious color fields, creating edges full of interest and depth, and yet flattening the surface compared to my encaustic painting.
 Also, it demonstrated my drive to originate with mediums and substrates.

 The fusion of encaustic and alcohol ink